simoniz0r/nushell-scripts/modules/sysfork/README.md

 `sysfork` manages nushell background processes using transient systemd services.
-Background processes are ran as services are started using `systemd-run` with the `--remain-after-exit` flag so status can be viewed after the process is finished.
+Background processes are ran as services using `systemd-run` with the `--remain-after-exit` flag so status can be viewed after the process is finished.

 # Example Installation